 Supporting UT Austin’s priorities to increase self-awareness of diversity and promote inclusion, Division staffmembers completed the Qualifying Seminar for Intercultural Development Inventory (IDI®) Administrators and a council was created.
 They offer training to Division staff and campus partners.

-The Office of the Vice President for Student Affairs team meets with students regularly at the office and locations across campus.
-The Listening Series gives students the ability to share their campus-climate concerns, achievements and status updates in an informal setting.
-The Hate and Bias Incidents Policy is a significant campus-wide initiative that developed from Listening Series conversations.
+The Vice President for Student Affairs team meets with students regularly, giving them the ability to share their campus-climate concerns, achievements and status updates in an informal setting.

 The Division’s senior leaders host this program to welcome new staff members to the team.
 They share information about the Division’s cutting-edge programs, services and facilities.
-Staff also meet colleagues and representatives from the nine Division departments and the Office of the Vice President for Student Affairs.
+Staff also meet colleagues and representatives from the nine Division departments and Vice President for Student Affairs.

-The Office of the Vice President for Student Affairs hosts True Colors® seminars for new Division of Student Affairs staff.
+The Vice President for Student Affairs hosts True Colors® seminars for new Division of Student Affairs staff.
 The workshop helps staff explore personality strengths and stressors, appreciate differences in the ways people communicate, and better understand relationship building, effective communication and team efforts.

-In January 2018 President Gregory L. Fenves announced the Counseling and Mental Health Center’s new charge structure.
-Students no longer pay the $10 individual counseling appointment charge and pay only $10 of the $15 appointment charge for psychiatry.
+Students no longer pay a $10 individual counseling appointment charge at the Counseling and Mental Health Center and pay only $10 of the $15 appointment charge for psychiatry.
 The Longhorn Network is subsidizing these charges.

 The Student Employee of the Year Award is given annually to an outstanding student employee who has made a positive impact on the university and has demonstrated exceptional reliability, quality of work, initiative and professionalism.
-The Office of the Vice President for Student Affairs, Office of the President and Human Resources sponsor this recognition of the winner and 10 finalists.
+The Office of the President, Human Resources and Vice President for Student Affairs, sponsor this recognition of the winner and 10 finalists.

-To help better meet the needs of students, the Office of the Vice President for Student Affairs has provided funding so students can meet and study additional hours in the Flawn Academic Center.
-The facility is open 24 hours a day (Sunday through Thursday) during the fall and spring semesters.
+To help better meet the needs of students, the Vice President for Student Affairs has provided funding so students can meet and study additional hours in the Flawn Academic Center.

 This national holiday in September commemorates the historic signing of the Constitution.
-The offices of the Vice President for Student Affairs and Dean of Students work with campus partners to educate students on the rights of citizenship and civic engagement.
+The Vice President for Student Affairs works with campus partners to educate students on the rights of citizenship and civic engagement.

 Dinner with 16 Longhorns

-The Office of the Vice President for Student Affairs is the key sponsor of UT Night at the Trail of Lights.
+The Vice President for Student Affairs is the key sponsor of UT Night at the Trail of Lights.
 This special evening in Austin gives students, faculty, alumni, family and friends an opportunity to enjoy the festivities while showcasing Longhorn pride.